AngeLechuga/Michelada/README.md

 # Michelada
-This is a proyect for a Web app to order and buy micheladas online.
+This is a proyect for a Web app for order and buy micheladas online.

+I´ve built this project for my Front-End course